 Consider first the non-FLF distributors in the bottom four panels.
 In each case we find, as expected, that retailers have higher average predicted profits when given the additional option of taking a FLF contract.
 The profits of non-focal distributors differ very little across the two scenarios.
 Predicted FLF take-up, set out in Table 6, is relatively high for these distributors.
 However, the second column of Table 7 shows that the predicted profits of the focal distributor are higher in the "no FLF" scenario.
 That is, non-FLF distributors seem to be making profit-maximizing choices regarding whether to offer FLF contracts.
 There are two reasons why FLF is unprofitable for these distributors, both of which can be seen from the last column of Table 6.
-First, several non-FLF distributors have relatively high predicted retailer take-up of titles without offering a FLF contract, so there is little change in the number of titles from LP to FLF contracts, implying a large reduction in the upfront fees collected by the distributor.
+First, several non-FLF distributors have relatively high predicted retailer take-up of titles without offering a FLF contract, so there is little change in the number of titles taken when they offer FLF terms.
+Second, retailers often switch a large proportion of titles from LP to FLF contracts, implying a large reduction in the upfront fees collected by the distributor.
 We conclude that these distributors are relatively strong players in the market, producing attractive titles that most retailers already take on LP or RS contracts.
 These distributors lose money when they also offer more generous FLF terms.